View Michael Appel's Obituary on standardspeaker.com and share memories

 |

-Michael R. Appel, 56, of Weatherly, fell asleep in the Lord Thursday afternoon after years of bravely battling cancer surrounded by his family at St. Luke's Hospital, Allentown.
+Michael R. Appel, 56, of Weatherly fell asleep in the Lord Thursday afternoon after years of bravely battling cancer, surrounded by his family in St. Luke's Hospital, Allentown.

 Mike worked in heavy construction most of his life, which he loved.
 He enjoyed collecting diecast models and was an avid gun enthusiast and member of the NRA.
-He also was a big animal lover with his miniature goat Bubblegum "Beep Bop" who was his best buddy.
-He had a heart of gold and gave anything to anyone always putting others first.
+He also was a big animal lover; his miniature goat Bubblegum "Beep Bop" was his best buddy.
+He had a heart of gold and gave anything to anyone, always putting others first.

 Friends and relatives may call from 8:30 to 9:30 a.m.
-Monday at Frank J. Bonin Funeral Home Inc. COVID-19 regulations will be enforced.
-Divine Liturgy with Office of Christian Burial at 10 A.M. in St. John's Byzantine Catholic Church Interment will be in St. Nicholas Cemetery, Weatherly.
+Monday at Frank J. Bonin Funeral Home Inc., Hazleton.
+COVID-19 regulations will be enforced.
+Divine Liturgy with Office of Christian Burial will be held at 10 a.m. in St. John's Byzantine Catholic Church.
+Interment will be in St. Nicholas Cemetery, Weatherly.

 Donations in Michael's memory to would be appreciated by the family.